sambuddhac/MacroEnergy.jl/docs/src/Tutorials/1_running_macro.md

 We consider three commodities: electricity, natural gas, and $\text{CO}_2$.

 Initially, hydrogen is modeled exogenously, adding a constant electricity demand for hydrogen production to the electricity demand time series.
-In other words, we assume the existance of an electrolyzer that continuously consumes electricity to meet the hydrogen demand.
+In other words, we assume the existence of an electrolyzer that continuously consumes electricity to meet the hydrogen demand.

 We model a greenfield scenario with a carbon price of 200 USD/ton, i.e., we allow $\text{CO}_2$ emissions with a penalty cost.